memory, a C code which declares and uses a sequence of larger and larger arrays, to see what the memory limits are on a given computer.

 memory log_n_min log_n_maxruns the program for sizes N = 2log_n_min to 2log_n_max.

-memory is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.
+memory is available in a C version and a C++ version and a Fortran90 version and a MATLAB version and an Octave version.

-MACHINE, a C code which can return various machine constants.
+machine, a C code which returns various machine constants.

-TIMER, C codes which demonstrate how to compute CPU time or elapsed time.
+timer_test, a C code which demonstrates how to compute CPU time or elapsed time.